valkey-io/valkey-doc/clients/ValkeyClients.md

 - **valkey-glide**
   - GitHub: [valkey-glide](https://github.com/valkey-io/valkey-glide/tree/main/java)
   - Installation: Available via Maven and Gradle
-  - Description: An open source Valkey client library that supports Valkey and Redis open source 6.2, 7.0 and 7.2.
-Valkey GLIDE is designed for reliability, optimized performance, and high-availability, for Valkey and Redis OSS based applications.
+  - Description: Valkey GLIDE is designed for reliability, optimized performance, and high-availability, for Valkey and Redis OSS based applications.
 GLIDE is a multi language client library, written in Rust with programming language bindings, such as Java, node.js and Python.

 - **Valkey-Java**
   - GitHub: [valkey-java](https://github.com/valkey-io/valkey-java)